 Important!
-This course's weeks start on Saturday and end on Friday.
-This means discussion board posts and assignments are due on Fridays.
+This course is very short and the last week ends on a Thursday!
+Weeks start on Monday and end on Sunday except the last week.
+This means discussion board posts and assignments are due on Sundays.
 Please plan accordingly.